markbuckle/My-First-AI-Project/README.md

 # My-First-AI-Project
-JS basics, more functions and API AI calls using Postman and OpenAI
+JS basics, Axios, more functions and API AI calls using Postman and OpenAI